dwyl/image-classifier/README.md

 However, since we are not using `JavaScript` for anything, we can (and _should_!) properly downsize our images so they better fit the training dataset of the model we use.
-This will allow the model to process faster, since larger images carry over more data that is ultimately unnecessary for models to make predictions.
+This will allow the model to process faster since larger images carry over more data that is ultimately unnecessary for models to make predictions.